 Like any other business, online shops should be registered to conduct business.
-Be it a small home-based online shop or multi-vendor platform, it is always better to complete the paper works and registration first so that all the transactions, expenses can be recorded to business’s records.
-Before diving deep into the registration process of online shop in Nepal, let us understand the general types of eCommerce businesses and how they operate.
+Be it a small home-based online shop or a multivendor platform, it is always better to complete the paper works and registration first so that all the transactions and expenses can be recorded in the business’s records.
+Before diving deep into the registration process for online shops in Nepal, let us understand the general types of eCommerce businesses and how they operate.

 Types of eCommerce businesses:

-- Sale product/service through their app and website
+- Sale products/services through their app and website

 - Provide a platform for various vendors to sell their products and services.

 - Mixed model; you sell your own products and provide a marketplace as well.

 1. Selling products/services through the app, website, or social media.